No2Pads, a simple Notepad clone

 self.path = None

-Triggering any of these operations is simply a case of calling one the slot at the appropriate time.
+Triggering any of these operations is simply a case of calling the slot at the appropriate time.
 Below we add a set of toolbar buttons for editing, each defined as a QAction.
 Connecting the .triggered signal from the QAction to the relevant slot enables the behaviour.

 python